Polio Outbreaks 2023

 Local polio vaccination resources: Nassau County, NY, webpage, New York City locations; Orange County, NY, webpage, Rockland County, NY, areas, Sullivan County, NY, Public Health at 845-513-2249, and Cattaraugus County, (NY) Public Health.

 The International Health Regulations National Focal Point for Israel notified the WHO of the detection of the cVDPV3 virus isolated from an acute flaccid paralysis (AFP) case in the country on March 7, 2022.
 Furthermore, the Israeli Ministry of Health announced on March 10, 2022, that following two poliovirus confirmations, it was expanding the investigation of sewage sample collection in Jerusalem and additional centers outside of Israel.
 In addition, Isreal launched the Two-Drops OPV vaccination program in April 2022.
-Simultaneously, vaccination doses were pushed forward, and both the IPV and the live attenuated vaccine (bOPV) were administered.
-For over six months, there have been no VDPV3-positive sewage samples in the State of Israel and no new clinical cases.
+Simultaneously, vaccination doses were pushed forward, and the IPV and the live attenuated vaccine (bOPV) were administered.
+As a result, there have been no VDPV3-positive sewage samples in the State of Israel for over six months and no new clinical cases.

 The UK poliovirus surveillance program was led by the National Institute of Biological Standards ad Control, confirmed on October 19, 2022; vaccine-like type-2 poliovirus (PV2) isolates were found in sewage samples collected from the London Beckton sewage treatment in February 2022.
 This analysis has shown that all PV2 isolates identified since then are genetically related.
 And on November 14, 2022, the UKHSA published guidance: Immediate actions in response to detecting a 'circulating' VDPV2 in London sewage samples.
 And the environmental surveillance was expanded to assess the extent of VDPV2 transmission in and outside London.